Dragosha/extension-gamecenter/docs/index.md

 # GameCenter API documentation

-Functions for interacting with push notifications.
+Functions for interacting with Apple Game Center.
 Supported on iOS.

 # Usage
 To use this library in your Defold project, add the following URL to your <code class="inline-code-block">game.project</code> dependencies: